MLB draft: Canadian outfielder Tristan Pompey picked by Marlins in 3rd round | CBC Sports

 Mississauga, Ont., native is younger brother of Jays' Dalton Pompey

-The Miami Marlins selected Canadian outfielder Tristan Pompey in the third round, 89th overall, at the 2018 Major League Baseball draft.
+The two players bring the total of drafted Canadians to three so far this year.

+Noah Naylor, an 18-year-old catcher/third baseman from Mississauga, Ont., was the first Canadian selected, going in the first round (29th overall) to Cleveland on Monday night.

-The six-foot-four switch hitter from Mississauga, Ont., led the Kentucky Wildcats in 2018 with a .448 on-base percentage and batted .335 over 50 games as they narrowly missed the NCAA post-season.
+Pompey, a six-foot-four switch hitter from Mississauga, Ont., was picked 89th overall after leading the University of Kentucky Wildcats with a .448 on-base percentage and batting .335 over 50 games this season.

-Pompey was drafted by Minnesota in the 31st round of the 2015 draft, but he decided to play for the Wildcats instead.
+Pompey was drafted out of high school by Minnesota in the 31st round of the 2015 draft, but he decided to play for Kentucky instead.

+He was back home for the draft after narrowly missing the NCAA post-season with Kentucky.

+"It's more of a different feel this year going into the college draft," Pompey told The Canadian Press last week.
+"For college kids, their season is just ending or still going on so they don't have time to think about it as much."

 Pompey's older brother Dalton is an outfielder for the Toronto Blue Jays.

+"I'd also like to thank my family and friends for always being there during both the good and bad times.
+Mostly, I want to thank my parents for everything they have done for me and allowing me to pursue my dream.
+I am extremely thankful for this opportunity."

+Freure, who went undrafted out of high school, and Pompey were teammates on the Canadian junior team in 2015.

-The Blue Jays selected right-handed pitcher Adam Kloffenstein with the 88th pick.
+The Blue Jays selected right-handed pitcher Adam Kloffenstein with their third-round pick, 88th overall, on Tuesday.

+The 17-year-old six-foot-five pitcher, projected by some as a first-round pick, has committed to play college baseball with TCU next season and may prove tough to sign.

+The Blue Jays capped Tuesday's selections by picking University of Arizona centre-fielder Cal Stevenson in the 10th round.

 Comments